Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 ![](./images/lab3_pgis_per_build.jpg)

+**Step 3: Influence PGI Detection through Process Group Detection Rules**
+1. Let's stop our app via ../stop_frontend_clustered.sh
+2. Now lets define a Process Group detection rule that accomplishes the same as in Step 2.
+This time though we define a rule that detects the Process Group based on the BUILD_NUMBER environment meta data
+3. Restart the app via "../run_frontend2builds_clustered.sh 1"

+For more information check out [Customize Process Group Detection](https://www.dynatrace.com/support/help/infrastructure/processes/can-i-customize-how-process-groups-are-detected/)

 **Lab Lesson Learned**
 1. How to pass additional meta data to a process group
 2. How to influence process group and process group instance detection